waytohealth/way2health/site/content/blog/grafana-and-prometheus.md

 This alerts us quickly to errors, but has a few problems:

 1. We have no ability to silence individual errors within health.json.
-If one component is returning an error (which we're working on or have addressed but ), it's not easy to see if another XXXX
+If one component is returning an error (which we're working on or have addressed but ), it's not easy to see if another XXXX.
+Alert fatigue
+1. Have to make up thresholds - no visibility into patterns
-1. aaa
+1.

+We chose prometheus because it focuses on quantitative timeseries data rather than forcing us too quickly into fail/warn/pass categorization.

 # What are each of these new tools?